 Weekly Variance Analysis Example

-One tip is to pay close attention to trends in your data – are there any patterns or cycles you can identify?
-We encourage companies that we are working with to run different scenarios to test their financial model and evaluate the impact they would have on the company’s working capital.
+One tip is to pay close attention to trends in your data–are there any patterns or cycles you can identify?
+We encourage the companies we work with to run different scenarios to test their financial models and evaluate the impact on the company’s working capital.

 Weekly Cash Monitoring Example

 Finally, make sure to regularly re-evaluate your forecasts.
-Some companies do this monthly, but we suggest that it be updated weekly, or in cases of financial distress on a daily basis.
-By staying vigilant and using your data effectively, you can make confident decisions for your business’ financial future.
+Some companies do this monthly, but we suggest that it be updated weekly, or in cases of financial distress, on a daily basis.
+By staying vigilant and using your data effectively, you can make confident decisions for your business’s financial future.

 Forecasting your business finances can help you make informed decisions that will drive your business towards success.
 With accurate forecasting, you can estimate your expected revenue, expenses, and profits for the upcoming period, allowing you to make adjustments to improve the overall health of your business.